-Reporting on your inbound marketing is essential for your marketing report and in this video I've broken down how you should report on your inbound marketing daily, weekly and monthly.
+Inbound marketing reports are essential for your marketing strategy and in this video I've broken down how you should report on your inbound marketing daily, weekly and monthly.

 In this video I’m going to break down how you should report on inbound marketing daily, weekly and monthly.
 You should not get yourself too hung up on reporting on a daily basis but it is important that you get yourself into the habit of checking a few things make sure things are going smoothly.

 On a daily basis I would typically report on daily website traffic.
 Obviously web site traffic is the life blood of digital marketing and it’s important that you keep an eye on this on a regular basis, you can use tools such as HubSpot to keep an eye on traffic as well as Google Analytics and with this you can measure sudden spikes in traffic dips in traffic and just keep an eye on who’s coming to your website and how.
 Social media engagement.
 So a lot of people think social media is all about posting how many retweets you get and how many likes you get, the most important metric of social media is engagement – how many people come back to you and correspond with you, how many conversational pieces you have through social.
 If you post an article on Facebook you’re not judged on likes, you’re judge on engagement – the higher you’re engaging the cheaper your paid advertisement on social platforms become.